 Professor Matthew Wright

-He is an active member of the Classical Association (at local and national levels), a member of the editorial board of Omnibus, and a Fellow of the Higher Education Academy.
-At various times he has also been one of the editors of JHS, a committee member of the Council for UK Classics Departments (CUCD), a Council Member of the Hellenic Society, and Blegen Research Fellow at Vassar College, NY.
+I am an active member of the Classical Association at local and national levels (I am Secretary of the South-West branch) and a Fellow of the Higher Education Academy.
+At various times I have also been one of the editors of JHS, a committee member of the Council for UK Classics Departments (CUCD), a Council Member of the Hellenic Society, and a member of the editorial team of Omnibus.

 Greek and Roman comedy and tragedy